Old Dominion vs. Florida International NCAA Football Odds, Plays and Insights | November 6, 2021

 Florida International Stats and Trends

-- Florida International is 0-1 against the spread and 1-1 overall when the team records more than 30 points.
+- Florida International is 0-1 against the spread and 1-1 overall when the team puts up more than 30 points.

 - The Panthers rack up 43.1 more yards per game (397.6) than the Monarchs give up per outing (354.5).

-- In games that Florida International totals more than 354.5 yards, the team is 1-3 against the spread and 1-4 overall.
+- Florida International is 1-3 against the spread and 1-4 overall when the team churns out over 354.5 yards.

 - The Panthers have turned the ball over five more times (11 total) than the Monarchs have forced a turnover (6) this season.